 This is where we as occupational therapists come in to help our patients with traumatic or acquired brain injuries live their most productive lives as independently and safely as possible.

-You May Be Working With Agitated Patients
+You May Be Working with Patients with Agitation at Times

-As a therapist, you want to be aware that your patient could be agitated and combative, depending on their Ranchos Los Amigos level.
-It also may depend on how much stimuli they are receiving, which can be a lot in the hospital – especially with staff that may not be educated in this area.
+As a therapist, you always want to be aware that your patient could be agitated and combative, depending on their Ranchos Los Amigos level.
+It also may depend on how much stimuli they are receiving, which can be a lot in the hospital – especially with staff that may not be as educated in this area.

 Team Up With Speech Therapy